GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 ## Custom Form Case: Hero Limited

-Suppose you are asked to automate the collection of invoice data for the company Hero Limited.
-Currently an employee at Hero Limited is still manually reading the data on each invoice and typing it into a database.
-You will use the Form Recognizer service to train and test custom form recognition models, first using training forms **without** labels, then using training forms **with** labels.
-These models will take in the invoice, and produce a file with key value pairs that can be used to automatically update a database.
+Suppose you are asked to automate the process of recording invoice data for the company Hero Limited.
+Currently an employee at Hero Limited manually reads each invoice and enters its data it into a database.
+We want to build a model that will read an invoice, and produce structured data with key/value pairs that can be used to automatically update a database.

-We will first train a model using forms without labels and test it.
-Then we will train a model using forms with labels and test that model.
+You will use the Form Recognizer service to train and test custom form recognition models, first training a model **without** labeled sample forms, then training a model **with** labeled sample forms.

 Overview of steps:
-- Gather and upload training documents to an Azure Blob Container
+- Gather and upload training documents to an Azure Storage Blob
 - Create a Form Recognizer resource, taking note of its keys and endpoint
 - Configure our environment variables
 - Run a program to train a model with or without labels
 - Run a program to test the model trained with or without labels

 ## Gather training data

 ![An image of a Hero Limited invoice.](../20-custom-form/sample-forms/train/Form_1.jpg)

-Take a look at the files in **20-custom-form/sample-forms/train**.
-We will be using these sample forms to train two models, one with labels, and one without labels.
-The **sample-forms** file contains all the forms we will need to train both models.

-Notice there are four types of files:
-- **.json**
-- **.jpg**
-- **.jpg.labels.json**
-- **jpg.ocr.json**

-When we train a model without labels we will only uses the **.jpg** files.
-When we a train a model with labels we will use both the **.jpg** and the **.json** files.
+Take a look at your local files in this repo in the folder **20-custom-form/sample-forms/train**.

+Notice there are files ending in **.json** and **.jpg**.
+We will upload all the files to our Azure Storage Blob.

+We will be using the **.jpg** files to train our first model _without_ labels.
+Notice how the files ending in **.jpg** only contain an image of the invoice.

+Later we will use the files ending in **.json** and **.jpg** to train our second model _with_ labels.
+The **.json** files contain special label information.
+To train with labels, you need to have special label information files (<mark>&lt;filename&gt;.jpg.labels.json</mark>) in your blob storage container alongside the forms.
-To provide your own training data to the Train Custom Model operation, you need to provide a minimum of **five** filled-in forms or an empty form (you must include the word "empty" in the file name) and two filled-in forms.

-The full custom model input requirements can be found [https://docs.microsoft.com/azure/cognitive-services/form-recognizer/build-training-data-set#custom-model-input-requirements](here).
+ We need to provide a minimum of **five** filled-in forms or an empty form (you must include the word "empty" in the file name) with two filled-in forms.
+The full custom model input requirements can be found [https://docs.microsoft.com/azure/cognitive-services/form-recognizer/build-training-data-set#custom-model-input-requirements](here) and are discussed in depth in the Learn module (no link yet).

-We'll use the sample forms in the **sample-forms** folder and upload the set of form documents to an Azure blob storage container.
-To do this we'll create a container and upload a block blob.
+We'll use the sample forms in the **20-custom-form/sample-forms/train** folder and upload the set of form documents to a blob storage container.
+Use the next set of instructions to create an Azure Storage blob.

 <a id="blob"></a>
 ## Store training data in an Azure blob storage container